Combinatorics of combinatorial topology: Collapsing

-\begin{definition}[Simplicial collapsing] We recall that a simplicial complex $K$ is said to {\it elementarily simplicially collapse} onto a proper subcomplex $L$ if $K=L\cup\fll\sigma\flr$ for some $\sigma\in K$ such that $Q\cap\fll\sigma\flr=\{v\}*\partial\fll\tau\flr$, where $\sigma=\{v\}*\tau$ for some vertex $v\in\sigma$.
+We recall that a simplicial complex $K$ is said to {\it elementarily simplicially collapse} onto a proper subcomplex $L$ if $K=L\cup\fll\sigma\flr$ for some $\sigma\in K$ such that $L\cap\fll\sigma\flr=\{v\}*\partial\fll\tau\flr$, where $\sigma=\{v\}*\fll\tau\flr$ for some vertex $v\in\sigma$.
 The simplicial complex $K$ is said to {\it simplicially collapse} onto a subcomplex $L$ if either $K=L$ or $K$ elementarily simplicially collapses onto a subcomplex that simplicially collapses onto $L$.
-Finally, $K$ is defined to be {\it simplicially collapsible} if it simplicially collapses onto a singleton. \end{definition}
+Finally, $K$ is defined to be {\it simplicially collapsible} if it simplicially collapses onto a singleton.

 It is well-known (see \cite{Wh}, \cite{Ze}, \cite{RS}) that a polyhedron $P$ collapses onto a subpolyhedron $Q$ if and only if $(P,Q)$ admits a triangulation by a pair $(K,L)$ of simplicial complexes such that $K$ simplicially collapses onto $L$.